 The Cryosauna uses gasiform nitrogen to lower the skin surface temperature by 30-50 degrees Fahrenheit over a period of two-three minutes.
 The skin reacts to the cold and sends messages to the brain that acts as a stimulant to the regulatory functions of the body, causing a flight or flight response and adrenaline response.
 The skin’s exposure to extreme temperatures also triggers the release of anti-inflammatory molecules and endorphins.

 How does it compare to ice baths?

 It doesn’t.
-It is simply not possible to achieve the same temperatures and effect with an ice bath.
-Furthermore, an ice bath is generally an excruciating 12-15 minutes or longer wet process, where, cryotherapy is only a 2½ to 3 minute completely dry, pain-free session.
-Generally, most people report ice packs are even more uncomfortable than a cryo session.
+It is simply not possible to achieve the same temperatures and effects with an ice bath.
+Furthermore, an ice bath is generally an excruciating 12-15 minutes or longer wet process, where, cryotherapy is only a two to three minute completely dry, pain-free session.
+Generally, most people report ice packs are even more uncomfortable than a whole body cryotherapy session.

 What is the history of WBC?

-Research conducted over the last two decades has established efficacy of WBC in a wide range of areas.
+Research conducted over the last two decades has established the efficacy of WBC in a wide range of areas.
 Most research has been focused on pain management and athletic performance.
-Initially the technology was developed in Japan and has more widely used in eastern Europe for 30 years before use more recently having been introduced in the United States.
+Initially, whole body cryotherapy technology was developed in Japan and has been more widely used in eastern Europe for 30 years before more recently having been introduced in the United States.

-Olympic and professional athletes from the NFL, NBA, MLB, NHL, Crossfit, etc. have been using Whole Body Cryotherapy in the U.S. since 2011.
-Initially these machines were only available in professional athlete training centers and generally not available to the general public.
-As more and more high profile athletes and celebrities use cryotherapy, it has become more mainstream and more widely used as availability for general use has risen.
+Olympic and professional athletes from the NFL, NBA, MLB, NHL, CrossFit, etc. have been using Whole Body Cryotherapy in the U.S. since 2011.
+Initially, these machines were only available in professional athlete training centers and generally not available to the general public.
+As more and more high-profile athletes and celebrities used cryotherapy, it became more mainstream and more widely used as availability for general use has risen.